atennapel/tinka-scala/README.md

   - [ ] Number
   - [ ] String
 - [ ] Core verification
-  - [ ] Ensure lambda, pair and export are wrapped with a let with type
+  - [ ] Ensure lambda, pair, export and modules are wrapped with a let with type
   - [ ] Core verification
 - [ ] Keep track of inserted terms
 - [ ] Erasure annotations
 - [ ] Instance parameters
-- [ ] Compiler
 - [ ] Postponing
+- [ ] Compile to ChezScheme